 Maintenance, Protection, Care and Warranty

 Unboxing is pretty easy as it doesn’t weigh a whole lot.
 However, if you don’t want to deal with it, white glove delivery is available nationwide.
 Either way, you can expect the very slight off-gassing but will subside after a few hours based on experience.
 This is because foams are Certi-Pur US certified, meaning they are made without ozone depleters and regulated by the Consumer Product Safety Commission.
-They are also Greenguard Gold certified, the standard for child and baby safety in sleep products.
-Casper offers a 100-night sleep trial along with a 10-Year Limited Warranty.
+They are also Greenguard Gold certified, the standard for child and infant safety in sleep products.
+Casper also offers a 100-night sleep trial along with a 10-Year Limited Warranty.

 - Good for hot sleeping